HenningB/ceylon.ant/README.md

 ## Building

-Use the Ceylon Eclipse plug-in for building this project.
+Use Eclipse with Ceylon M6 (1.0beta) plug-in for building this project.
 Modify the Maven Aether setting: right-click on project, select `Properties` -> `Ceylon Compiler` -> `Module Repositories` -> `Add Maven Repository...` and add your Maven's `settings.xml` (... and remove the old one).